A Complete Review of the Top 5 Currencies in the World

 Currencies are the main engines that power the world.
 Currencies make it easy for people to exchange goods and services.
 As such, it is always very difficult for countries that have volatile currencies.
 Two of these countries are Zimbabwe and Venezuela, which have destroyed the value of their currencies.
 Today, doing business in these countries is usually very difficult.

 Currencies are never equal.
-For example, a currency like the US dollar is not taken equally as a currency like Kenyan shilling.
+For example, a currency like the US dollar is not taken just as a currency like Kenyan shilling.
 In this article, we will look at the top 5 currencies in the world and some of their key characteristics.

 US Dollar